When the Going Was Good: "Globe-trotting in 1930–1" (from Remote People)

 Waugh visits Aden, and studies the buildings and people.
 He meets a local businessman, and a walk with him turns out to involve strenuous rock-climbing.
 Waugh has an audience with the Sultan of Lahej.
 He sails to Zanzibar, where he stays at the English Club; he finds the heat intolerable.
 He visits Pemba Island.
 He leaves for Kenya; at Nairobi he is a temporary member of the Muthaiga Country Club, and goes to the races with other members.
 He drives through the Rift Valley, admiring the scenery: "all around for immense distances successive crests of highland"; at Lake Naivasha he stays with a farmer at Njoro.
 He goes to Uganda and stays at Jinja.

 Conscious of an inclination to return to Europe, Waugh does not pause during the remaining journey.
 At Kigoma he travels on a steamer on Lake Tanganyika, enduring a thunderstorm, to Albertville (now Kalemie).
 At Kabalo he travels to Bukama along the river by paddle-steamer, then by train to Elizabethville.
 There is a six-day train journey to Cape Town, from where he sails to Southampton.

 "A journey to Brazil in 1932" (from Ninety-two Days)

 Waugh sails to Georgetown in South America, where he prepares a journey through Guyana.
-He accompanies Mr Bain, the District Commissoner, for part of the way, by train to New Amsterdam, up the Berbice River by paddle-steamer for three days, and on horseback through grassland and bush for six days to Bain's office in the only house at Kurupukari, a clearing by the Essequibo River.
+He accompanies Mr Bain, the District Commissioner, for part of the way, by train to New Amsterdam, up the Berbice River by paddle-steamer for three days, and on horseback through grassland and bush for six days to Bain's office in the only house at Kurupukari, a clearing by the Essequibo River.
 Across the river, Waugh continues with local assistants, until they reach the Ireng River at the border with Brazil; Waugh stays for ten days at the mission St. Ignatius.